fge/grappa-debugger/README.md

 ## Features

-The tracer will collect two elements (the input text and a list of tracing events) into a zip file.
+The tracer will collect all tracing elements (the input text, list of matchers and parsing nodes) into a zip file.
 This application will load such a zip file and will offer you several means of analyzing the parsing process.

+It uses an [H2 database](http://h2database.com) as a SQL backend and [JooQ](http://www.jooq.org) to query this backend.

 For more details, see [this wiki page](https://github.com/fge/grappa-debugger/wiki/Quick-overview).